By Jen Harris

 There is nothing wrong with me, but I have to pretend there is to create a body that scrambles catcalls and confuses night stalkers.
 There is nothing wrong with me, but I will pretend there is to get what I need.
 The trouble with transitioning is, everyone’s free to make decisions about my body except me.
 So I made the appointments to masculinize my feminine body and when it is all said and done, I will still have the audacity to call myself a womxn.

-Poet Jen Harris (she/her) is a creative entrepreneur & performance artist.
+Poet Jen Harris (she/they) is a creative entrepreneur & performance artist.
 Her ongoing community projects include The Writing Workshop KC & Kansas City Poetry Slam.
 Featured on NPR, TEDx, Button Poetry, Write About Now Poetry & Netflix Queer Eye, Harris is the author of 3 books of poetry, confessional assortments of her queer life in America.